Grid oscillation: History

 The oscillations are inherent in a synchronous electrical power system.
 Oversimplified, a synchronous generator behaves like a pendulum, with synchronizing torque playing the role of gravity by pulling the machine into synchronicity, and the inertia of the rotor causing the generator to overshoot the ideal synchronized rotor angle (cf. Hunting oscillation).
-The oscillations were therefore immediately observed once multiple generators were connected in parallel to increase power and reliability.
+Oscillations were observed once multiple generators were connected in parallel to increase power and reliability.
 At the time, the involved generators were located close together, the oscillation frequencies were on the order of 1-2 Hz, and a damper winding was added to the generator design in order to absorb the energy of oscillations.
 Early research started in the late 1930s.

-As the power systems grew in size, rapid automatic voltage control was introduced.
+As power systems grew in size, rapid automatic voltage control was introduced.
 The fast feedback of these systems had a side effect of lower damping, so power system stabilizers (PSS) were added to damp the oscillations.
-In the 1950 and 1960, the electric power industry consolidated the grids into larger and larger ones for reliability and savings of scale.
+In the 1950s and 1960s, the electric power industry consolidated the grids into larger and larger ones for reliability and savings of scale.
 However, low-frequency oscillations became a major issue, and some attempted interconnections were actually abandoned until asynchronous means of connecting systems arrived in the form of HVDC links.
-First report of a low-frequency grid oscillation is from October 1964, when, during a trial attempt to connect the Northwest Power Pool and Southwest Power Pool, a tie line oscillations of 0.1 Hz were observed.
+The first report of a low-frequency grid oscillation is from October 1964 during a trial attempt to connect the Northwest Power Pool and Southwest Power Pool.
+Tie line oscillations of 0.1 Hz were observed.

-Wide penetration of inverter-based resources in the 21st century made possible also the high frequency oscillations (hundreds of Hz).
+Wide penetration of inverter-based resources in the 21st century made high frequency (hundreds of Hz) oscillations possible.
 Offshore wind power plants in particular exhibited oscillations of up to 800 Hz caused by a resonance between the plant and the power cable.